What should I do if I think I may be pregnant?

 Confidentiality and information sharing

 We will write a letter to your GP, providing information about your attendance for abortion.
-It is important that your GP knows about your treatment, in case you had any problems afterwards.
+It is important that your GP knows about your treatment, in case you have any problems afterwards.

 Data protection and privacy assurance

 Information regarding your treatment is used to prepare statistics on patients undergoing abortions in Scotland.
-These statistics are necessary to monitor service delivery and ensure this can help to improve services available to patients in the future.
+These statistics are necessary to monitor service delivery and help to improve services available to patients in the future.

 This information is shared in accordance with the requirements of the Abortion Act 1967 and the Abortion (Scotland) Regulations 1991.
-All personal data is processed and stored securely in accordance with the General Data Protection Regulation and all other relevant data protection laws.
-Personal data regarding your abortion treatment is never shared with any other organisation.
+All personal data is processed and stored securely in accordance with the General Data Protection Regulation and all other relevant data protection laws..

 What if I am under 16 years old?